UP940148/peer-review-system/README.md

 npm install --build-from-source
 ```

-*This command worked a couple of times on my VM, however it seems that SQLite3 failing to install at* `node-pre-gyp install --fallback-to-build` *is a common issue that requires updating or rolling back Node Versions, which I can't do on my VM*
+*This command worked a couple of times on my Linux VM, however it seems that SQLite3 failing to install at* `node-pre-gyp install --fallback-to-build` *is a common issue that requires updating or rolling back Node Versions, which I can't do on my university VM*

 **Last Resort:**